Higher Genus Gromov-Witten Theory of C^n/Z_n I: Holomorphic Anomaly Equations: Genus zero theory

 \subsection{Frobenius structure}

-We describe in details some ingredients of the Frobenius structure obtained from genus $0$ Gromov-Witten theory of $\CnZn$.
-We refer the readers to \cite{lp} for generalities on Frobenius structure arising in Gromov-Witten theory.
+We describe in detail some ingredients of the Frobenius structure obtained from genus $0$ Gromov-Witten theory of $\CnZn$.
+We refer the readers to \cite{lp} for generalities on the Frobenius structure arising in Gromov-Witten theory.